bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 Generated Java client for the **customer-service**, showcasing **type‑safe generic responses** and **nested generics** with a minimal OpenAPI Generator Mustache overlay.
-The client maps successful responses into a reusable envelope `ServiceClientResponse<T>` and decodes non‑2xx responses into RFC7807-compliant `ProblemDetail` via a custom exception.
+The client maps successful responses into a reusable envelope `ServiceClientResponse<T>` and decodes non‑2xx responses into RFC 7807-compliant `ProblemDetail` via a custom exception.

 ---